 Did we play a part?

 Were there boundary violations?
 Did we have clear boundaries in place and in force?
-(Next week's blog will be on boundaries).
+(Check out this blog on boundaries).

 Things like that.
 We look at it from all sides- including the other party's point of view.
 I'm not talking about abusive situations.
 Always get help for that.